WSRogers98/Comp410/README.md

 # Comp410 UNC Chapel Hill
-For professional use only. do not copy.
+For personal use only, do not copy.